S.C. Sea Grant Consortium

 These include but are not limited to: perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other persistent organic pollutants (POPs), pharmaceuticals and personal care products (PPCPs), and nanomaterials.
 CECs are being detected at increasing levels in the environment, and are receiving attention as their total toxicity to humans and wildlife is not fully understood.

 In the Southeastern U.S., there is a growing need for interdisciplinary research regarding CECs, especially due to the rapid coastal change occurring in the region.
-The South Carolina Sea Grant Consortium, University of Georgia Marine Extension and Georgia Sea Grant, and the National Sea Grant Law Center are leading a southeast regional research program focused on the influence of climate change on these CECs.
+The South Carolina Sea Grant Consortium (Consortium) is collaborating with University of Georgia Marine Extension and Georgia Sea Grant (MAREX) and the National Sea Grant Law Center (NSGLC) to lead a southeast regional research program focused on the influence of climate change on these CECs.

 Brooke Saari